Call Now:(334) 489-3624Free Medicare ConsultationFree Consult

 File Reconsideration After Retirement

 Retired recently?
 Got divorced?
 Lost a spouse?
-File Form SSA-44 within 60 days of your IRMAA notice.
-Social Security will use your current year's income instead of the 2-year lookback, potentially eliminating IRMAA entirely.
+Request to lower IRMAA with Form SSA-44 within 60 days of your IRMAA notice.
+Social Security can use your current year's income instead of the 2-year lookback, potentially eliminating IRMAA entirely.

 šŸ’” Eliminate IRMAA surcharges completely